LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Create Access Token

+You should be logged into your GitHub account before starting this step.

 1. You will be creating a new token and giving it the name "FastLane Access Token"
 1. Open this link: [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new)
     * Referring to the graphic, type FastLane Access Token in the Note box.